endeavouros-team/endeavouros-i3wm-setup/force-knowledge.md

+# Firefox is autostarting at each login?

-# Dive into configuring i3
+## Dive into configuring i3

 i3 is a dynamic tiling window manager inspired by wmii that is primarily targeted at developers and advanced users.
 The configuration file for endevouros-i3 can be found at `~/.config/i3/config`.
-Edit this file to make changes and configure i3 as you like.
+Edit this file to make changes and use <kbd>$mod+Shift+r</kbd> to restart i3 in place.

-# Troubleshooting

-## Firefox is autostarting at each login

 To disable firefox from autostarting comment out this line:

 ```